 Correctional case managers also work closely with other professionals, such as Scottish probation staff, traditional probation officers, and federal probation officers, to coordinate efforts to manage high-risk offenders and ensure effective community supervision.

-The Community Justice Assistance Division (CJAD) and Travis County Community Justice Services serve as a valuable resources for community supervision.
+The jail, Community Justice Assistance Division (CJAD) and Travis County Community Justice Services serve as a valuable resources for community supervision.
 They provide guidance and support to correctional case managers in their decision-making process and offer a range of programs and services to address the specific needs of offenders.

 Critiques and Debate About the Texas Risk Assessment System